The Best Screenwriters Ever!by dziwnytenswiat | created - 10 Apr 2018 | updated - 5 days ago | Public

 Producer | Wo hu cang long

 James Schamus was born on September 7, 1959 in Detroit, Michigan, USA.
-He is a producer and writer, known for Crouching Tiger, Hidden Dragon (2000), Lust, Caution (2007) and The Ice Storm (1997).
+He is a producer, known for Crouching Tiger, Hidden Dragon (2000), Lust, Caution (2007) and The Ice Storm (1997).
 He is married to Nancy Jean Kricorian.
 They have two children.

 John L. Balderston was born on October 22, 1889 in Philadelphia, Pennsylvania, USA as John Lloyd Balderston.
-He was a writer, known for Bride of Frankenstein (1935), Frankenstein (1931) and Gaslight (1944).
+He was a writer, known for Frankenstein (1931), The Last of the Mohicans (1992) and The Bride of Frankenstein (1935).
 He was married to Marion Alberta Rubicam.
-He died on March 8, 1954 in Los Angeles, ...
+He died on March 8, 1954 in ...

 Writer | Network